RAG & Private LLM Systems

 Common pitfalls and risks we often see

 Most RAG failures happen upstream.
 Bad chunking, poor metadata, stale corpora, noisy source ingestion, or weak access control lead to poor answers no matter how clever the prompt looks.
-Another risk we often see is treating retrieval as optional and relying on the model to "generally know" the answer, which is how unsupported policy summaries and hallucinated citations are born.
+Another failure mode is treating retrieval as optional and relying on the model to "generally know" the answer, which is how unsupported policy summaries and hallucinated citations are born.

 Agentic RAG can also go sideways if the system is allowed to search and act without clear step limits, tool permissions, or confidence thresholds.
 More motion is not the same as more intelligence.
 Sometimes it is just more ways to be wrong faster.